spang-lab/FastqPuri/README.md

-FastqArazketa, an fq quality control and filter tool
+FastqPuri, an fq quality control and filter tool
 =========

-Software and source code of `FastqArazketa`.
+Software and source code of `FastqPuri`.
 It creates quality reports of `fastq` files and filters them removing low quality reads, reads containing too many N's or contamination reads (unwanted rRNA reads, impurities coming from another organism, ...).